learnlatex/learnlatex.github.io/en/more-15.md

 ## Spurious errors due to earlier errors.

-When calling LaTeX interactively from the command line it is possible to stop the processing at the  first error with `x`, edite the document and re-run.
+When calling LaTeX interactively from the command line it is possible to stop the processing at the  first error with `x`, edit the document and re-run.
 However if you scroll past the error or use an editor or online system that does this for you then TeX will try to recover, however this may lead to several more errors being reported.